bri1234/MyElectricityMonitor/README.md

 ## Start the application automatically after boot: CRON job

+- use the command **crontab -e** to edit the user crontab
+- add **@reboot sleep 30 && /usr/bin/python3 /home/user/MyElectricityMonitor/Main.py** to start the application 30 s after reboot

 ## Application configuration

 The application needs a configuration file with the following settings: